LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 1. Activation does not move meaningful current focus.
 2. Explicit configured or programmatic next/previous target commands move real focus within a narrow context, while native Tab remains unmodified.
-3. Broaden retains focus and enlarges the available flattened sequence.
+3. Broaden from a heading-backed context activates the nearest preceding lower-level heading and focuses its first target.
+Broaden from an unheaded context retains focus and enlarges the available flattened sequence.
 4. Narrow follows the current target's path and retains focus.
+From the document/root, its fallback enters the first nonempty H2.
 When an H1–H5 context has no child on that path, it advances without wrapping to the first nonempty H(n+1) in document order, regardless of inferred structural depth, and focuses that destination's first target; H6 is the fallback boundary.